 - Prince Edward Point National Wildlife Area (Ontario)

-Arm yourself with a good pair of binoculars to observe birds, even at a distance.
-Select a pair that isn’t too weighty, and that has a style that you like.
+- Arm yourself with a good pair of binoculars to observe birds, even at a distance.
+Select a pair that isn’t too heavy, and that has a style that you like.

 So, the ice on your favourite lake has now melted and ice fishing season is over?
 Don’t let this get you down, river trout fishing is a great alternative.